Wildcat (2022 film)

-Wildcat is a 2022 documentary film about animal rescue efforts in Peru, directed by Trevor Frost and Melissa Lesh.
-It premiered at the 2022 Telluride Film Festival, and was released in theaters on December 21, 2022.
+Wildcat is a 2022 American documentary film about animal rescue efforts in Peru, directed by the photojournalist Trevor Frost and Melissa Lesh.
+It was premiered at the 2022 Telluride Film Festival and was released in theaters on December 21, 2022, by Amazon Studios.
+In 2023, the film won an Emmy for Outstanding Nature Documentary.

 Summary

 The film follows Harry Turner, a British war veteran suffering from post-traumatic stress disorder after tours of duty in Afghanistan.
-After his time in the army, he traveled to a remote Amazon rainforest in Peru, where he met American wildlife biologist Samantha Zwicker, who was involved in the rescue of wild animals threatened by poachers.
-The film tracks their relationship, as they work together to rescue an abandoned baby ocelot named Keanu, raising the wildcat and training it to return to the jungle and survive on its own.
+After his time in the army, he traveled to a remote Amazon rainforest in Peru.
+There he met an American wildlife biologist, Samantha Zwicker, who was involved in the rescue of wild animals threatened by poachers.
 The film also touches upon Zwicker's own traumatic personal history.

+The film tracks their relationship as they work together to rescue an abandoned baby ocelot named Khan, training him to return to the jungle and survive on his own.
+Before Khan was old enough to be released, he was hit by an illegal shotgun trap and died, which had a severe emotional effect on Turner.
+One year later, Turner and Zwicker began to raise baby ocelot Keanu and successfully raised him to release age.
+Turner's family are also featured during a visit, drawing parallels between his love and mentorship for his younger brother and for the ocelots.